Flooding closes part of Seattle-Tacoma International Airport concourse - KTVZ

 Flooding closes part of Seattle-Tacoma International Airport concourse

 SEATAC, Wash.
-(AP) — Flooding has closed part of a concourse at Seattle-Tacoma International Airport.
+(AP) — Flooding closed part of a concourse at Seattle-Tacoma International Airport for much of the day Tuesday after a contractor opened a fire sprinkler system believing it was out of operation, officials said.

 The south portion of the A Concourse had water running over the floor Tuesday morning, The Seattle Times reported.
-The flooding started just before 7 a.m. and closed all A gates south of gate A10 until further notice, according to airport spokesperson Chris Guizlo.
+The flooding started just before 7 a.m. and closed A gates south of gate A10, according to airport spokesperson Chris Guizlo.

 He said the gates are used by a number of airlines, including United, Delta and some international carriers.
 Airport personnel were cleaning up the water and working with airlines to move flights to alternate gates, Guizlo said.